-To learn and understand your caree’s needs: health, financial and emotional.
+To learn and understand your caree’s needs: health, financial, legal and emotional.

-You expect to become a family caregiver; this is your time to prepare.
-You should research options, gather information, and provide the opportunity for your caree to share his or her feelings and values.
-This is also your time to concentrate on taking care of yourself–keeping up with family and friends, enjoying your hobbies and interests, pursuing your career goals.
+You expect to become a caregiver; this is your time to prepare.
+You can research options, gather information, and provide the opportunity for your caree to share his or her feelings and values.
+This is also your time to concentrate on taking care of yourself--keeping up with family and friends, enjoying your hobbies and interests, pursuing your career goals.

 As an "expectant caregiver," what can you do?

-1. Consult with a good lawyer familiar with eldercare issues.
+1. Consult with a good lawyer familiar with caregiving issues.